-- As all meetings should be conducted on digital platforms, meeting rooms should remain locked unless used only for additional workspace on a limited basis.
-Maximum occupancy rates that support physical distancing should be posted at doorways.
+- Maximum occupancy rates that support physical distancing should be posted at doorways.

 - Consider designating kitchen space as limited use for warming food, making coffee etc., and not to be used as eat-in space.
 Post signage identifying the maximum capacity of this space based on area and reminders of physical distancing requirements.